Oldman River Fly Fishing Alberta

 There is a little corner of trout fishing paradise in the southwest corner of Alberta.
 From the crown of the continent flow treasured trout rivers rich with gold, purity, and wisdom.

 Facing the threat of open-pit coal mining, these rivers remind us what we have to lose.

-The Oldman River is Alberta’s most southern major drainage, and joins the Bow River shortly after Lethbridge, where it becomes the South Saskatchewan River.
-The water that feeds this large river that winds its way through the Prairies of Alberta is some of the best fishing for native cutthroat trout left in the world.
+The Oldman River is Alberta’s most southern major drainage, and joins the Bow River shortly after Lethbridge, where it becomes the South Saskatchewan.
+The water that feeds this river is some of the best fishing for native westslope cutthroat trout left in the country.
 Taken as an entire drainage, the Oldman River system might have the highest number of quality trout streams in Alberta.
-Pretty much every major tributary has good fishing, for Cutthroat, Rainbows, and Brown Trout, and the high country has great Bull-Trout fishing.
+Major tributaries all have good fishing for a variety of species, including cutthroat trout, rainbow trout, cutbow, bull trout, and rocky mountain whitefish.
 What more could you want?
-Oh yea… Peace and untouched wilderness.
-It’s got that too.

-Further East and closer to the Oldman Reservoir, Rainbow trout will become the more prevalent fish and, as the water gets bigger, so do the fish.
-The Rainbows can be slightly less perceptive to dry flies, and sometimes a deep nymph like a stonefly or a bead-head prince can be more effective.
-Downstream of the Oldman Reservoir, the River is much larger and better suited for drifting.
-While more unpredictable than the upper river, there is good fishing for browns and Rainbows.
+Further east and closer to the Oldman reservoir, rainbow trout will become the more prevalent fish and, as the water gets bigger, so do the fish.
+The rainbows can be slightly less perceptive to dry flies, and sometimes a deep nymph like a stonefly or a bead-head prince can be more effective.
+Downstream of the Oldman Reservoir, the river is much larger and better suited for drifting.
+While more unpredictable than the upper river, there can be good fishing for brown trout and other species.

 Oldman River Tributaries